HSLdevcom/digitransit-site/pages/developers/runtime_environment/index.md

 Gray circle in the image above marks what lives inside compose.
 HAProxy works as a load balancer for the compose.

 Why do we need HAProxy in front of the compose?
 We actually run multiple composes in production.
-One called "Active" on "Passive".
+One called "Active" other one "Passive".

 ![Compose load balancing](./compose_load_balancing.png)